gregl83/threaded/README.md

 Minimalist Thread Pool in Rust

-Glanceable source code for prototypes seeking brevity.
+Glanceable source code for prototypes seeking brevity with transparency.

 ## Stability